jamiejamiebobamie/pegaFlashcards/notes_copy.md

 	the configuration of security records
 What are the three tabs in the Access Manager?
 	Work & Process tab
-	controls access to instances of a specific case type Tools tab
+	-controls access to instances of a specific case type Tools tab
-	controls access to tools such like the Clipboard and Live UI for end users Privileges tab
+	-controls access to tools such like the Clipboard and Live UI for end users Privileges tab
-	controls access to records like flow actions and correspondence records.
+	-controls access to records like flow actions and correspondence records.
 What are the three levels of access?
 	Full Access
 	Conditional Access